OFS/ofs.github.io/docs/n6001/ug_docker.md

 <a name="3.1"></a>

-Building AFUs with OFS for Intel Agilex FPGA requires the build machine to have at least 64 GB of RAM.
+Building AFUs with OFS for Agilex™ FPGA requires the build machine to have at least 64 GB of RAM.

-Go to [Open FPGA Stack (OFS) Collateral Site](https://ofs.github.io/ofs-2024.2-1) select your desired platform and select Getting stated guide for a list of detailed steps for the Quartus<sup>&reg;</sup> Prime Pro Edition Version 23.4 installation.
+Go to [Open FPGA Stack (OFS) Collateral Site](https://ofs.github.io/ofs-2024.3-1) select your desired platform and select Getting stated guide for a list of detailed steps for the Quartus<sup>&reg;</sup> Prime Pro Edition Version 24.3 installation.

 ### 3.2 Docker Engine installation
-## RHEL 8.10
+## RHEL 9.4

-The Docker installation steps for RHEL 8.10 are the following:
+The Docker installation steps for RHEL 9.4 are the following:

 1. Remove old versions; older versions of Docker were called `docker` or `docker-engine`.
 If these are installed, uninstall them, along with associated dependencies.
 Also, uninstall `Podman` and the related dependencies if installed already.